gschmutz/various-demos/iot-truck-demo/README.md

         value_format='DELIMITED');
 ```

-Get info on the stream
+Get info on the stream using the `DESCRIBE` command

 ```
 DESCRIBE truck_position_s;